Canadian feeder cattle exports seen surging after Tyson move

 The demand for Canadian feeder cattle by Canadian feedlots may decrease slightly, while demand by U.S. feedlots for Canadian feeder cattle rises slightly, said Jim Robb, director of the Livestock Marketing Information Center in Denver, Colorado.

-The two biggest Canadian cattle processors are Cargill Ltd and JBS USA Holdings Inc, both of which have plants in the main cattle-producing province of Alberta.
+The two biggest Canadian cattle processors are Cargill Ltd CARGIL.UL and JBS USA Holdings Inc (JBS.N), both of which have plants in the main cattle-producing province of Alberta.

 A Cargill spokesman could not immediately comment on whether the company would now process more cattle at High River, Alberta, while a JBS spokesman could not be reached.